rifaibassel/OctoFarm-Documentation/src/installation/install-linux-arch.md

 # Linux (Arch)

 Verfied working as of Aug/30th 2021.
-Arch is a rolling release so this may be subject to change.
+Arch is a rolling release so this may be subject to sudden change.

 ## 1 Update your repositories and packages fully: